CausalInferenceLab/From-Fixed-to-Flexible-Your-Guide-to-Adaptive-Designs-and-Master-Protocols/book/docs/Ch9_Case_Studies_of_Adaptive_Trial_Designs.md

 - The planned sample size was 250 patients, with approximately one-third consistently allocated to placebo, and the remaining participants assigned across the three treatment groups using response-adaptive randomisation.
 During the initial “burn-in” phase (the first 40 patients), equal allocation (1:1:1:1) was maintained across all groups.

+- Thereafter, interim analyses occurred after every 12 enrolled patients, allowing the allocation ratios among the three active arms to be adjusted according to each dose’s evolving likelihood of being the most effective at improving SOFA scores.

 Table 9.4

 | Adaptation |